 Jackets, coats, and hats are not to be worn in the classroom.
 Recommended winter outdoor wear may include hats, mittens/gloves, heavy winter coats, boots, and snow pants.
-Students attending Murray Park Quest Elementary are required to wear boots until advised otherwise.
+Students attending Murray Park Quest Elementary are required to wear boots during the winter/spring season until advised otherwise.